llSourcell/Progressive_GANs/README.md

+# Coding Challege

+Use this implementation to generate an image!
+If you can't get it to work any sort of generative adversarial network will do.
+Bonus points for getting a more recent GAN model to work.
+Submit your Github link in the comments section.
+Good luck!

+## Overview

+This is the code for [this](https://youtu.be/PhCM3qoRZHE) video on Youtube by Siraj Raval on Progressively Growing Generative Adversarial Networks.

 ## Progressive Growing of GANs for Improved Quality, Stability, and Variation
 **Tero Karras** (NVIDIA), **Timo Aila** (NVIDIA), **Samuli Laine** (NVIDIA), **Jaakko Lehtinen** (NVIDIA and Aalto University)